GoogleCloudPlatform/DataflowJavaSDK/README.md

   the License.
 -->

-# Google Cloud Dataflow SDK for Java
+# Google Cloud Dataflow SDK for Java [DISCONTINUED]

+**The release cycle of Google Cloud Dataflow SDK for Java has been discontinued**.
+To keep receiving updates, please rely on [Apache Beam]( http://github.com/apache/beam), and its latest releases.

 [Google Cloud Dataflow](https://cloud.google.com/dataflow/) provides a simple, powerful programming model for building both batch and streaming parallel data